The following is a lightly edited transcript.

 The other extreme, of course, would be an abusive, domineering, machismo that results in women being demeaned, hurt, or marginalized.
 You’ve grown up in a culture where that is so automatically disapproved of, you may not be able to feel how huge that is in the world.
 I mean there are whole cultures, whole religions that so abuse, mistreat, and demean women as women, today.
 Not just historically — like we made mistakes or something, but they exist today — it exists now.

 So we didn’t want to be associated with that either.
 That’s not what we are saying.
 That’s not what we mean.
 Even though a person like me will be viewed by a feminist as way too traditional and demeaning, I revel in the truth that Christianity, as it has moved through history, has always been good for women.
 Without God, men are cruel.
 Men use their superior strength and everybody knows men have, in general, superior strength.
 Is it not amazing that in the Olympic games there’s not one event where men and women compete with each other.
 Why is that?
 Must be really galling to a lot of feminists, but everybody knows, that is not fair.
-Because men have just, by virtue of no virtue in themselves, have chromosomes that set them up to be able to throw things farther, run faster, and lift more weights and that sort of thing.
+Because men have just, by no virtue in themselves, have chromosomes that set them up to be able to throw things farther, run faster, and lift more weights and that sort of thing.
 And men use that terribly without God or without the fumes left over from God’s influence on a culture that they don’t know where it comes from.

 Asking and Answering the Right Question